OnePetDev/one-pet-data/docs/attribution-logic.md

 ---
 title: Attribution Logic
 nav_order: 5
+has_children: false
 ---
 # Attribution Logic

-The same attribution logic is used across all One Pet web properties.
+The same attribution logic is used across all One Pet web properties - HP, CP, P5.
+Soon to be implemented in VP and OV.

 Every transaction is tagged with the following parameters-